 Electronic tool kits contain items that are powered by electricity.
 It’s essential that you confirm your child is a whiz at using battery-operated tools before you graduate to those that get plugged into sockets.

 4. Be dramatic.
 At the beginning of my soldering classes, I give my young students a short but scary warning.
 I point out which end of the soldering iron to hold, and explain that the other end is hot enough to melt metal, burn skin and cause pain.
 Clearly state the consequences of careless behavior, which includes putting fingers or other objects into sockets.

 5. Schedule supervisory time.
 When children operate electrical tools, they must never be left alone.
 This means you need to allot time to evaluate their skills, conduct practice sessions – like hammering a few hundred nails into wood – and supervise them as they do projects you assign or those contained in project kits, such as creating a small music synthesizer which involves lots of soldering of knobs and small components.

 When determining whether tool and electronic kits are in your child’s future, it’s instructive to think about how the army approaches use of weaponry.
 You don’t get to pick up a bazooka on day one.
 You first get a shovel, and master digging holes.
 Let your child start at the most basic level and ascend through the tool-and-electronic ranks.

 Dale Wheat is an author specializing in electronics.
 He designs and manufactures DIY electronic kits and is the author of Building Your Own Electronics Lab: A Guide to Setting Up Your Own Gadget Workshop (2012, Apress).
-He’s also creator of the Blinky Bundle in the Maker Shed.

 If you’re at Maker Faire New York this weekend, September 29 and 30, be sure to visit Apress in the Maker Pavilion at booth number 43, where they’ll be teaching kids to kids assemble light-up pins.